sprakradet/jiddischordbok/README.md

 ## In English
 Contains the dictionary content for a Swedish/Yiddish-Yiddish/Swedish dictionary, as well as code for a web-based search interface for this dictionary.

 To deploy: Put the content of this repository on a web server.
-Go to the directory `kod` and run `sh deploy-dictionary.sh`
+Go to the directory `kod` and run:
+`sh deploy-dictionary.sh`